TheArchons/LibGameLauncher/README.md

 3. Run `winlauncher.exe`.

 # Usage
-When running the program, use Ctrl+A to add a program, Ctrl+Q to quit, and Ctrl+R to remove a program
+When running the program, use Shift+A to add a program, Shift+Q to quit, and Shift+R to remove a program